-- ► If you are changing the parameters, make sure that a status signal is assigned to all areas. - If FieldCare is used, the status signal is enabled and disabled using the check box of the particular parameter.
+If you are changing the parameters, make sure that a status signal is assigned to all areas.

 Assigning diagnostic information individually to a status signal

 Some diagnostic information can be individually assigned to a status signal, irrespective of their original range.